Class (2023 TV series)

 Class is an Indian Hindi-language crime drama thriller television series adapted by Ashim Ahluwalia and based on the Spanish series Elite.
 It is set in Hampton International, a fictional elite high school in Delhi, and revolves around the relationships among three working-class students enrolled at the school and their wealthy classmates.
 The series was produced by Bodhi Tree Multimedia and Future East Film.

 The series explores a wide range of social issues affecting modern youth, including casteism, child neglect, corruption, homophobia, religious discrimination, and income inequality in India.
 Class' 8 episodes were released on 3 February 2023 on Netflix.
 On 6 March 2023, Netflix confirmed that the series has been renewed for a second season.
+However, they later quietly cancelled the show by removing the "It’s Official: Another Season is Coming" label from the show's thumbnail on the website and app.

 At the 2023 Filmfare OTT Awards, Class received 5 nominations, including Best Adapted Screenplay (Series) (Khambatta).

 Premise

 After their local school is destroyed in a fire, three working-class friends – Dheeraj, Saba, and Balli – are offered scholarships to Hampton International, an elite private school in New Delhi.
 The scholarships are sponsored by the Ahuja Properties, who were at fault for the fire.
 At Hampton International, the three are initially ostracised by wealthy students.
 But as the school year progresses, their lives intertwine in a clash of lifestyles, resentments, envy, and sexual attraction.